sanraith/aoc2023/README.md

 - Outbound calls are only triggered manually, by `sbt> run scaffold [...]` -> `Main.scaffold()`
 - All successful web requests are cached locally in `.cache/` by `WebClient.requestCached()`
-- If you suspect your input is corrupted, you can manually request a fresh copy by
+- If you suspect your input is corrupted, you can manually request a fresh copy by `sbt> run scaffold reload input <day>`
-  1. deleting the cached input from `.cache/`
-  2. `sbt> run scaffold inputs`
 - The User-Agent header in `WebClient.request()` is set to me since I maintain this repository.